-Preliminary results from the Alum Survey19 indicate that most recent master's and doctoral graduates (2020 and later) feel that their program prepared them very well or somewhat well for their post-graduation plans (95%, N=187).
+Results from the 2023 Alum Survey indicate that most recent master's and doctoral graduates (2020 and later) feel that their program prepared them very well or somewhat well for their postgraduation plans (94%, N=197).
 Based on their experiences in their programs, alums rated their abilities to apply the following skills using a five-point Likert scale including a "Not Applicable" option (which was not selected by any graduate indicating that all skills were applicable to all GWSPH graduates regardless of degree program or level).

-Skills Very Confident % (N) Somewhat Confident % (N) Somewhat Not Confident % (N) Not Confident % (N) Integrate the findings from qualitative and quantitative data into research, policy or applied practice settings 53% (105) 38% (75) 8% (15) 1% (2) Communicate public health information to a variety of audiences 69% (135) 28% (56) 3% (6) 0% (0) Apply knowledge of the social and biological determinants of health to a public health challenge 69% (135) 30% (60) 1% (2) 0% (0) Advance population health, well-being and social justice 68% (111) 37% (72) 4% (8) 1% (2) Work effectively on an interprofessional team 84% (165) 14% (28) 2% (4) 0% (0) Implement and manage a public health project 54% (106) 37% (73) 6% (12) 2% (4) Propose strategies to resolve public health challenges 61% (120) 32% (63) 6% (12) 1% (2) Approach public health research, policy and practice with cultural awareness 65% (127) 31% (61) 3% (6) 0% (0)
+Skills Very Confident % (N) Somewhat Confident % (N) Somewhat Not Confident % (N) Not Confident % (N) Integrate the findings from qualitative and quantitative data into research, policy or applied practice settings.
+54% (114) 37% (77) 8% (17) 1% (2) Communicate public health information to a variety of audiences.
+69% (144) 27% (57) 3% (7) 0% (0) Apply knowledge of the social and biological determinants of health to a public health challenge.
+69% (144) 30% (64) 1% (2) 0% (0) Advance population health, well-being and social justice.
+58% (119) 37% (76) 4% (8) 1% (3) Work effectively on an interprofessional team.
+84% (176) 14% (30) 2% (4) 0% (0) Implement and manage a public health project.
+53% (111) 40% (79) 6% (13) 5% (5) Propose strategies to resolve public health challenges.
+60% (126) 33% (70) 6% (12) 1% (2) Approach public health research, policy and practice with cultural awareness.
+64% (132) 32% (67) 3% (7) <1% (1)

-Between September 23, 2023 and October 15, 2023, the accreditation team interviewed 36 recent alums (2020 or later) from the school's master's programs with the majority having earned an MPH.
+Between September 23, 2023, and January 4, 2024, the accreditation team interviewed 46 recent alums (2020 and later) from the school's master's programs, with the majority having earned an MPH.
 No recent doctoral alums were interviewed.
 Some reappearing themes include graduates' appreciation for their faculty (their professionalism, expertise, empathy, mentorship), that the GWU name was recognized as providing a quality program and the school's policy perspective.
 When asked how their programs could be improved, topics such as communicating public health information, quantitative analysis (including software skills) and practicum assistance were mentioned multiple times.
-Another often repeated suggestion was the addition of more networking opportunities for residential and online students and alums.
-Particularly among the distance-based graduates (non-DMV area) and working alums, it was important to be able to connect with other alums in their geographic area in the evenings and on weekends.
+Another often-repeated suggestion was the addition of more networking opportunities for residential and online students and alums.
+Particularly among the distance-based graduates (non-DMV area) and working alums, it was important to be able to connect with other alums in their geographic areas in the evenings and on weekends.